Dietary intervention studies as a whole are inherently flawed and do not produce causal or clinically relevant health recommendations or decisions.

 - ascertain how food processing adds PDC contamination.

-Among the data and methods developed by the Reus, Perdue investigators in that pre-trial effort was the determination that fast, convenient, ready-to eat, and pre-prepared — Ultra-Processed — foods were the most contaminated by PDCs.
+Among the data and methods developed by the Reus, Perdue investigators was the determination that fast, convenient, ready-to eat, and pre-prepared — Ultra-Processed — foods were the most contaminated by PDCs.
 For that reason UPFs were often chosen for the “contamination” leg of the study.
-Intervention leg meals were “reverse engineered” to match the composition of the UPFs in order to make the”before and after” legs as identical as possible save for PDC contamination.
+Intervention leg meals were “reverse engineered” to match the composition of the UPFs in order to make the “before and after” legs as identical as possible save for PDC contamination.

-Within days of the publication of the NIH/Hall study, Reus, Perdue investigators initially considered replicating the “before and after” selections of that extensive study and requested recipes.
+Within days of the publication of the NIH/Hall study, Reus, Perdue investigators initially considered replicating the?? “before and after” selections of that extensive study and requested recipes from the investigators.
 No response was ever made.
 A thorough examination of supplemental material from NIH/Hall failed to find recipes or any food sourcing and preparation details.

 Similar results and an anomaly indicate unavoidable mutual co-contaminants that confounded both dietary interventions and negated causal conclusions

 Levels of hsCRP decreased 21.4% from baseline to end of the minimally contaminated leg: 1.1 mg/L from 1.4 mg/L. In addition, our study results demonstrated a final reduction in hsCRP that was approximately half of that reposted by a major NIH-funded dietary intervention by Hall, et. al. published in 2019 approximately four months prior to our trial.

 The lower overall decrease in hsCRP in the Reus, Perdue study was reasonably attributable to:

 - The shorter duration of our trial (six days rather than 28), and

 - The Northern California wildfires of November/December 2019, the smoke pollution from which dramatically increased PM2.5 particulate which is a notorious promoter of inflammation.